On Friday 1st March, Accuro’s Saturday Play Club premiered their short film The Windy Dragon at Dame Bradbury’s School in Saffron Walden.

 “We want to create and sustain a community that is inclusive and allows people with disabilities to thrive and so we welcome initiatives like The Windy Dragon.
 It is very refreshing to witness how the Saturday Play Club have pulled together such a charming story and shared it with their community.”

-Accuro caught up with Rachel Black and Gemma Bell from Mousetrap Theatre Projects to understand how the performing arts can beneficial to people with disabilities.
+Accuro caught up with Rachel Black and Gemma Bell from Mousetrap Theatre Projects to understand how the performing arts can be beneficial to people with disabilities.

 How do feel The Windy Dragon project has impacted the children at Saturday Play Club?

-They generated so many ideas for their story and it was wonderful to see their confidence grow as the ideas were taken on and used in the final production.
+They generated so many ideas for their story and it was wonderful to see their confidence grow as ideas were taken on and used in the final production.
 The participants worked really well as a group, especially during warm up games, and were very supportive of one another and accepting of everyone’s suggestions.
 The majority were very patient during the filming process, despite being outside on quite a cold day, and were so excited about taking centre stage.
 Filming their individual scenes was especially lovely as they really took their parts seriously and became the characters they had created.

 How do you feel theatre and the performing arts can be of benefit to people with disabilities?

 There are so many vital transferable skills in drama.
 The building of confidence is particularly crucial, drama lends a hand in this by gently building them up step by step.
-A session that starts with a game soon leads on to an acting exercise and then a devising task, where they are given the opportunity to show back their own ideas in a safe space.
+A session that starts with a game soon leads on to an acting exercise and then devising a task, where they are given the opportunity to show back their own ideas in a safe space.
 Games build up the feeling of camaraderie but also can be tailored to challenge.
 What may have seemed an impossible task is approached from a playful angle that is broken down into manageable chunks.
 The repetitiveness of rehearsal means they have a chance to really practice what it is they want to show back and ensure they have the time to get across what they want to show.
 Team activities where they are having to listen to one another and respect everyone’s ideas are very useful for developing social and communication skills.
 The individual exercises also encourage the young people to create material independently, as well as in a group.
 Theatre is a place in which the world is reflected on stage and everyone should have an opportunity to see themselves reflected on it.
 Ensuring everyone, from all backgrounds, have access to it is essential for this to happen.
 The more workshops there are with disabled participants, the more chance we have of increasing visibility for disabled actors in mainstream theatre.

 What has been your fondest memory of working with the Saturday Play Club?